xiam/go-playground/README.md

 Welcome to the world of remote code execution!

+Remember that this machine is completely open to the world, if you plan to upload it to a public place you should take some other containment measures, such as not using root to run the sandbox, using chroot jails and iptables rules, etc. this really depends on your specific needs.

 ### Importing custom packages

 Remember that playground users won't be able to install or use packages that